Sports support

 General Affairs Department

-Joined the company in 2019.
-From 2019 to 2023, she represented Japan in the women's national rugby 15s team.
-She was a member of Japan's national team at the Rugby World Cup 2021 in New Zealand (held in 2022).
+Joined SWS in 2019.
+From 2019 to 2023, she represented Japan in the women's national teams for rugby 15’s.
+She was a member of Japan national team at the Rugby World Cup 2021 in New Zealand (held in 2022).
+2024 - Currently competing in the World Series as a member of the 7‘s women's national team.
+SNVS Series 2025 Vancouver, 4th place.
 She boasts the highest stamina and speed in the Pearls team and contributes to the team's victories.

 Player